There are 3 designations of MSC teachers:

 We recommend that you choose a mentor right away upon embarking on the path toward Certification, so that you can arrange an initial “orientation” mentorship session (the first of the 14 required).
 This session will serve as an opportunity for the applicant and the mentor to openly explore the applicant’s readiness to proceed toward certification.
 Input from the applicant and other Teacher Trainers (if they have had occasion to work with the applicant) will be considered and a final determination to accept or postpone the application will be made after the conclusion of this orientation.
 Recommendations for areas of teacher development will be made in either case, to either guide the applicant in growing as a teacher through the certification process or to highlight areas of remediation that should be addressed prior to re-applying for certification.
 In most cases, the trainee will be advised to continue teaching the 8-week MSC program and to complete the rest of the individual mentorship sessions while teaching his or her fourth or fifth program.

-While your financial arrangement is between you and your mentor, we have asked the UCSD-approved mentors to agree to a standard hourly rate of $155 and that the mentee pay for the full set of fourteen sessions up front, unless other arrangements need to be made.
-We understand that people have varying financial circumstances and may need some consideration for these circumstances.
+While your financial arrangement is between you and your mentor, we have asked the UCSD-approved mentors to agree to a standard hourly rate of $155 for US-based mentees and that the mentee pay for the full set of fourteen sessions up front, unless other arrangements need to be made.
+We understand that people have varying financial circumstances and live in varying world economies and may need some consideration for these circumstances.
 If the fee is a financial hardship, then you are encouraged to discuss this with potential mentors and see if you can mutually agree upon a fee that is acceptable to both parties.
 Keep in mind that these are highly experienced and very busy teachers and trainers, and their time is valuable and these rates are fairly consistent with others in our field.